 Contact Our Experienced Las Cruces A Brain Injury Attorneys For A Free Consultation.

-At the Law Office of Samuel I. Kane, our Las Cruces brain injury attorneys carefully evaluate every situation and will only pursue meritorious claims against negligent persons or entities.
+At the Law Office of Samuel I. Kane P.A., our Las Cruces brain injury attorneys carefully evaluate every situation and will only pursue meritorious claims against negligent persons or entities.
 We are prepared to represent you aggressively and competently before insurance companies and in court in order to help you obtain the full value that you legally deserve.
 Call our Las Cruces brain injury lawyer today 575-526-5263.

 Brain Injury FAQs

 How Will My Brain Injury Be Detected to Help Prove My Personal Injury Claim?